frankanneveld/signup-challenge/README.md

 # CodingChallenge

-The Signup form is part of an application which normally navigate to the signin url when the user signs up.
-For demo purposes the application navigate automatically to the /signup url.
+The Signup form is part of an application which normally navigates to the signin url when the user signs up.
+For demo purposes the application navigates automatically to the /signup url.

 ---